 Shingles itself can’t be transmitted from person to person.
 But you can contract the virus that causes shingles from a person who has shingles.
 The virus that causes shingles is called varicella-zoster virus (VZV).

 VZV can be in your body in an inactive form for decades.
 This is the same virus that results in chickenpox.
 It can become active again at any time.
 If you previously had chickenpox, you could develop shingles from the reactivated virus.
 It can cause a rash and blisters when reactivated.

 You can transmit the virus to someone who isn’t immune to chickenpox if you have shingles in the blister phase.
 Someone who isn’t immune to chickenpox never had chickenpox or received the chickenpox vaccine.
 The virus is transmitted by contact with fluid from the rash’s blisters.

 If you transmit the virus to someone who hasn’t had chickenpox, they can develop chickenpox, but not shingles.

 The virus lives in the nervous system.
 When it’s activated, it moves up the nerves to the outer surface of the skin.
 Once the rash from shingles crusts over, it’s no longer contagious.

-According to the Centers for Disease Control and Prevention (CDC), about 1 in 3 people will develop shingles at some point in their lives.
+According to the Centers for Disease Control and Prevention (CDC), about will develop shingles at some point in their lives.
 The CDC estimates there are 1 million cases of shingles each year in the United States.